JasonMartin85/fullstack-management-system-zprefix/README.md

 Once the application is running successfully...

-- Using your browser of choice type (or copy) `http://localhost:3000/login` to the browser
+- Using your browser of choice type (or copy) `http://localhost:3000/login` into the address bar

 - You should be navigated to a page similiar to the one shown below
 > If not... you should try revisiting the installation steps above or the potential hiccups section below